yasiryagi/helpdesk/roles/council-members/README.md

 <p align="center"><img src="council_member.png"></p>

 <div align="center">
-  <h4>This is a step-by-step guide for the Joystream council election cycle, allowing users to take part in the governance system for the
+  <h4>This is a step-by-step guide through Joystream council election cycle, allowing users to take part in the governance system for the
   <a href="https://testnet.joystream.org/pioneer">Joystream Testnet</a><h4>
 </div>